ChilliCream/hotchocolate-docs/docs/introduction.md

 ## Features

-1. Code-first approach
+1. Code-First approach

     Use C# to define your schema in a strong typed way.

     [Learn more](code-first.md)

-1. Schema-first approach
+1. Schema-First approach

     Use the GraphQL syntax to define your schema and bind simple methods or whole types to your GraphQL types.